kylpo/react-playbook/deep-dives/wip-shouldComponentUpdate.md

 }
 ```

 Be careful with the equality checks of functions, objects, and arrays though.
-You'll want to use their references and consider using an immutable lib for deep equality checks.
+You'll want to use their **references** (not creating new ones in `render()`s) and consider using an immutable lib for deep equality checks.

 ## OK, intro over.
 Lets dig in!
 ### Should be renamed to `shouldComponentRerender`